Elphel/sravnitel/readme.txt

 == Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.

 = How is it implemented? =

-Same as Twenty20 plugin - stacks two selected images on top of each other.
+Same as Twenty20 plugin - stacks two selected images so they are displayed as if one is lying on top of another.
 As the slider moves the compared images are displayed on the opposite sides of the divider.

 Image titles are taken from description or title (if description is empty) of the attached image.